IsmaelHG/UndervoltPatchMacBook/README.md

 As you can see, I'm now able to undervolt with my 2014 15" MBP while using the latest Big Sur 11.3 Update which includes the 431.0.0.0.0 firmware.

 ![alt text](Undervolt.jpg)

+## This tutorial was tested on the following MacBooks:
+* Mid 2014 MacBook Pro 15" | Haswell

+## UPDATES
+* 29/04/2021 - Added support for Ivy Bridge cpus (Mid 2012 - Early 2013 models).
+It's not tested at the moment
+* 28/04/2021 - First Release